Train Hard. Fuel Smart. Race Strong.

 The Taper Isn’t a Time to Pull Back on Nutrition

 When mileage decreases, it’s common for athletes to unintentionally scale back food intake too aggressively.
 But the taper phase is a period of repair, restoration, and preparation.
+Your body is consolidating months of work.
+Supporting that process nutritionally is what allows you to arrive at the start line feeling strong rather than flat.

 Reducing training volume doesn’t eliminate your body’s need for quality fuel.